-The Financial Accounting Standards Board (FASB) issued ASU No. 2014-09, "Revenue from Contracts with Customers," which provides a single, comprehensive revenue recognition model for all contracts with customers, and contains principles to determine the measurement of revenue and timing of when it is recognized.
+In May 2014, the Financial Accounting Standards Board (FASB) issued ASU No. 2014-09, "Revenue from Contracts with Customers," (as amended by ASU 2015-14) which provides a single, comprehensive revenue recognition model for all contracts with customers, and contains principles to determine the measurement of revenue and timing of when it is recognized.
 The requirements of the new standard will be effective for annual reporting periods beginning after December 15, 2018.
 Early adoption will be permitted for annual reporting periods beginning after December 15, 2017.

-The FASB issued ASU No. 2016-02, "Leases (Topic 842)," which is intended to increase transparency and comparability among entities that enter into leasing arrangements.
+In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)," which is intended to increase transparency and comparability among entities that enter into leasing arrangements.
 This ASU requires recognition of lease assets and lease liabilities on the balance sheet for nearly all leases (other than short-term leases), as well as a retrospective recognition and measurement of existing impacted leases.
 The requirements of the new standard will be effective for annual reporting periods beginning after December 15, 2019.
 The new standard is required to be applied with a modified retrospective approach to each prior reporting period with various optional practical expedients.

-The FASB issued ASU No. 2016-14, "Not-for-Profit Entities (Topic 958): Presentation of Financial Statements of Not-for-Profit Entities," which aims to improve how a nonprofit organization classifies its net assets and provides information in its financial statements and notes about its financial performance, cash flow, and liquidity.
+In August 2016, the FASB issued ASU No. 2016-14, "Not-for-Profit Entities (Topic 958): Presentation of Financial Statements of Not-for-Profit Entities," which aims to improve how a nonprofit organization classifies its net assets and provides information in its financial statements and notes about its financial performance, cash flow, and liquidity.
 The ASU changes the net asset classification, how underwater donor-restricted endowment funds are treated, will increase the information available about liquidity and the availability of resources, requires financial statements for not-for-profits to provide expenses both by nature and function, as well as an analysis of those expenses by both nature and function, along with disclosure of the methods used to allocate those costs among the various functions, and standardizes how organizations present investment returns and what expenses should be netted against those returns.
 There are qualitative and quantitative requirements in a number of areas, including net asset classes, investment return, expenses, liquidity and availability of resources, and presentation of operating cash flows.
-The changes in the standard are effective for annual financial statements issued for fiscal years beginning afterDecember 15, 2017.
+The changes in the standard are effective for annual financial statements issued for fiscal years beginning after December 15, 2017.
 Early application of the amendments in the ASU is allowed.